Frösö Runestone

-The stone is also unique in that it was done in memory of Austmaðr's Christianization of Jämtland and bridge building, rather than as a cenotaph.
+The stone is also unique in that it was done in memory of Austmaðr's Christianisation of Jämtland, rather than as a cenotaph.
 The stone dates to between 1030 and 1050.
 It has now been relocated to the lawn in front of the local county seat due to the construction of a new bridge, from 1969 to 1971, on the original site.